-Disputes arising among or between the Unitholders, the Management Company and the Depositary will be settled ever. of the ing to such coording to Luxembourg law and subject to the jurisdiction of the competent court in Luxembourg, provided, ho at the Management Company and the Depositary may submit themselves and the Fund to the jurisdiction empetent courts of such other countries where Units are offered and sold and, with respect to matters related abscription and redemption, or other claims related to their holdings by residents in such countries, to the laws countries.
-English shall be the governing language for these Management Regulations. riginally executed in Luxembourg on 25 May 2018 and amended for the last time on 16 July 2024. undRock Management Company S.A. rown Brothers Harriman (Luxembourg) S.C.A.
+Disputes arising among or between the Unitholders, the Management Company and the Depositary will be settled according to Luxembourg law and subject to the jurisdiction of the competent court in Luxembourg, provided, however, that the Management Company and the Depositary may submit themselves and the Fund to the jurisdiction of the competent courts of such other countries where Units are offered and sold and, with respect to matters relating to subscription and redemption, or other claims related to their holdings by residents in such countries, to the laws of such countries.
+English shall be the governing language for these Management Regulations.

+Originally executed in Luxembourg on 25 May 2018 and amended for the last time on 19 February 2025 .

+FundRock Management Company S.A.

+Brown Brothers Harriman (Luxembourg) S.C.A.